twinh/wei/README.md

 License
 -------
 Widget is an open-source project released Apache 2.0 license.
+See the LICENSE file for details.